Justin Turner Player Props: Red Sox vs. Braves

 Braves Pitching Rankings

-- The Braves' 3.79 team ERA ranks fourth across all league pitching staffs.
+- The Braves have the fifth-ranked team ERA among all MLB pitching staffs (3.83).

-- Braves pitchers combine to give up the third-fewest home runs in baseball (104 total, 1.1 per game).
+- The Braves give up the third-fewest home runs in baseball (105 total, 1.1 per game).

-- In his most recent time out on Wednesday against the Arizona Diamondbacks, the right-hander threw 5 2/3 innings, allowing four earned runs while surrendering six hits.
+- In his most recent appearance on Thursday against the Arizona Diamondbacks, the right-hander went six innings, giving up four earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.